arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     ***
     <div class = "answer">

-    Lists are chanageable, can be stored in varibles for later use, can contain a mix of data types, and they are **ordered**, meaning that items remain in the position that they were put into the list, and you can access or edit list items by value **or** position (also called the **index**).
+    Lists are changeable, can be stored in variables for later use, can contain a mix of data types, and they are **ordered**, meaning that items remain in the position that they were put into the list.
+You can access or edit list items by value **or** position (also called the **index**).

     </div>
     ***